druce/druce.github.io/aws.md

 - Go to your browser and connect to https://xxx.xxx.xxx.xxx:8888

   - IMPORTANT: Use the IP from your AWS console, not the local IP reported by Jupyter startup.
+And make sure to use https.
 - In Chrome, click "Advanced", ignore the warning and proceed (if Firefox, add an exception)

   - (You get a warning because the certificate domain name doesn't match our IP address, which changes every time we launch an AWS instance)